 Objectives: In this class, we will study the exciting intersection of optics and the engineering challenges associated with generation, distribution and utilization of energy with the specific goal of generating novel ideas and business plans for commercialization.
 Technically, we will cover the basics of non-imaging optics, which will allow us to apply these basics to the design of solar concentrators and other light collectors.
 We will also study the science and engineering of sunlight measurement, strategies of light management for solar cells, design of solar cookers, solar hot-water systems, day-lighting, resource recycling, etc.

-Grading: There will be one mid-term quiz comprising 30% of the grade.
+Grading: There will be one mid-term exam comprising 20% of the grade.
 The rest of the grade will be based upon team projects.
-There will be 4 team presentations (each constituting 10% of the grade).
-Finally, each team must complete a business-canvas analysis and business plan, which will together constitute 30% of the grade.
+There will be 4 team presentations (15% each).
+Finally, each team must complete a business-canvas analysis and commercialization plan, which will together constitute the remaining 20% of the grade.
+The teams will be assigned commercialization mentors and will be expected to meet with them as per the schedule below.
+Explicit instructions for all assignments and presentations will be provided in class.
 Please note that the College of Engineering policies are available here.

 Class meets in WEB 1450 Tuesdays & Thursdays 12:25pm-1:45pm.
 Note that many of the lectures will be conducted remotely, which means that you can watch the lectures online.
 Please see schedule below for details.